eggbertjohn/ethcollider/README.md

 You need Python 2.7 (not tested on 3.x).

-Just launch EthCollider.py to begin generating addresses and their private keys.
+Just launch ethcollider.py to begin generating addresses and their private keys; and checking them for balances in etherscan.

 The console will update as addresses are generated.
 If you find a match, the program will stop and print out the wallet balance, address, and private key.